 Maybe more important than the choice of camera is your choice of lens.
 Location shoots can be pretty varied, with impromptu compositions and poses.
 What you need is a versatile lens to match.
 You’ll want something with a wide aperture that makes a nice bokeh in the background.
 Wondering how to master the art of bokeh?
 Here are some easy tips on bokeh photography.
 You’re probably going to shoot a variety of wide-angle and telephoto shots, so it will be hard to pick one lens that will do it all.

 Many photographers enjoy shooting with prime lenses.
 But during most family sessions, you might find yourself changing lenses often.
 At a minimum, you’d want to have a wide-angle, a normal, and a telephoto.
 Many might find it a lot easier to use a high-quality zoom lens, like a 24-70 mm or 28-135 mm.
 In the end, it just depends on your style of photography and your equipment budget.

 If you take a tour of online portfolios and look for great examples of family images, the first thing you will notice is that the wardrobes are often coordinated.
 Is it necessary?
 No, but it makes a big difference and for the better.
 It shows that effort was taken, and it improves the entire composition.
-We had put together a list of 12 Photography Composition Tips and Techniques that can help you take eye-catching photographs.
 So what works and what doesn’t?

-Here are 16 Perfect Newborn and Family Photography Portfolios, built on Pixpa to inspire you to create yours.
+Here are examples of outstanding photography portfolios, built on Pixpa to inspire you to create yours.
 These photographers have made excellent use of Pixpa, an easy to use website builder to showcase their photos.
 You can draw inspiration from these creative professionals and study their portfolios, to get a clearer idea of how you want to showcase your repertoire of work.

 Create your Professional portfolio website with Pixpa.
 Sign up for a 15 days free trial.